appserver-io/appserver/_docs/installation.md

 ## Building it yourself

-The following steps describe how to build appserver.io for other environments using the provided [ANT](<http://ant.apache.org/>) targets, which is the recommended build tool.
+The following steps describe how to build the appserver for other environments using the provided [ANT](<http://ant.apache.org/>) targets, which is the recommended build tool.
 Please download and install ANT to proceed.

 As an experiment, we tried [Raspbian](http://www.raspbian.org/) and brought the appserver to an ARM environment.
 This is why Rasbian is used as an example in the following.